 First dates can be date-ettes, but second dates have to be dates.
 The progression flows naturally.
 If it doesn’t — if you keep spontaneously grabbing a bite to eat or a cup of coffee — you’re not dating.
 You’re hanging out.

 A first date is takeoff — your seatback is in the upright position, your tray table is stowed, you’ve buckled your seatbelt and are listening intently to make sure that the engines are on full throttle.
 A second date is climbing to cruising altitude.
 You’re on the way to your destination.
 You’re up in the air.
 You hope the pilot didn’t have a martini with her lunch, the flight attendant didn’t have a fight with his girlfriend, and the skies are not cloudy all day.
 In other words, a second date is the beginning of a settling-in period.

-Sometimes, a second date is wishing you were there already.
+Sometimes, a second date is wishing you were women online dating there already.
 Mostly, it’s trying to sit back, relax, and enjoy the flight.
 Whereas your first date is about fantasy — getting your hair done, being on your best behavior, and looking at your date through rose-colored glasses — your second date is the beginning of reality.
 You let your hair down a bit; you reveal the real — or realer — you; and you see your date through a magnifying glass, if not reading glasses.
 Table 19-1 continues the discussion about what a second date is and isn’t.